-(1) "Advisory council" means the Off-highway Vehicle Advisory Council appointed by the Board of Parks and Recreation.

-(2) "All-terrain type I vehicle" means any motor vehicle 52 inches or less in width, having an unladen dry weight of 1500 pounds or less, traveling on three or more low pressure tires, having a seat designed to be straddled by the operator, and designed for or capable of travel over unimproved terrain.

-- (3) (a) "All-terrain type II vehicle" means any other motor vehicle, not defined in Subsection - (2), (11), or (22), designed for or capable of travel over unimproved terrain. - (b) "All-terrain type II vehicle" includes a class A side-by-side vehicle.

-(c) "All-terrain type II vehicle" does not include golf carts, any vehicle designed to carry a disabled person, any vehicle not specifically designed for recreational use, or farm tractors as defined under Section 41-1a-102.

-(4) "Board" means the Board of Parks and Recreation.

-(5) "Cross Country" means across natural terrain and off an existing highway, road, route, or trail.

-(6) "Dealer" means a person engaged in the business of selling off-highway vehicles at wholesale or retail.

-(7) "Division" means the Division of Parks and Recreation.

-(8) "Low pressure tire" means any pneumatic tire six inches or more in width designed for use on wheels with rim diameter of 14 inches or less and utilizing an operating pressure of 10 pounds per square inch or less as recommended by the vehicle manufacturer.

-(9) "Manufacturer" means a person engaged in the business of manufacturing off-highway vehicles.

-(10) "Motorcycle" means every motor vehicle having a saddle for the use of the operator and designed to travel on not more than two tires.

-(11) (a) "Motor vehicle" means every vehicle which is self-propelled.

-(b) "Motor vehicle" includes an off-highway vehicle.

-(12) "Off-highway implement of husbandry" means every all-terrain type I vehicle, all-terrain type II vehicle, motorcycle, or snowmobile, that is used by the owner or his agent for agricultural operations.

-(13) "Off-highway vehicle" means any snowmobile, all-terrain type I vehicle, all-terrain type II vehicle, or motorcycle.
+- (1) "Advisory council" means the Off-highway Vehicle Advisory Council appointed by the Board of Parks and Recreation. - (2) "All-terrain type I vehicle" means any motor vehicle 52 inches or less in width, having an unladen dry weight of 1500 pounds or less, traveling on three or more low pressure tires, having a seat designed to be straddled by the operator, and designed for or capable of travel over unimproved terrain. - (3) (a) "All-terrain type II vehicle" means any other motor vehicle 80 inches or less in width, traveling on four or more low pressure tires, having a steering wheel, non-straddle seating, a rollover protection system, and designed for or capable of travel over unimproved terrain, and is: - (i) an electric-powered vehicle; or - (ii) a vehicle powered by an internal combustion engine and has an unladen dry weight of 2,500 pounds or less. - (b)"All-terrain type II vehicle" does not include golf carts, any vehicle designed to carry a person with a disability, any vehicle not specifically designed for recreational use, or farm tractors as defined under Section 41-1a-102. - (4) (a) "All-terrain type III vehicle" means any other motor vehicle, not defined in Subsection (2), (3), (12), or (22), designed for or capable of travel over unimproved terrain. (b)"All-terrain type III vehicle" does not include golf carts, any vehicle designed to carry a - person with a disability, any vehicle not specifically designed for recreational use, or farm tractors as defined under Section 41-1a-102. - (5) "Board" means the Board of Parks and Recreation. - (6) "Cross Country" means across natural terrain and off an existing highway, road, route, or trail. - (7) "Dealer" means a person engaged in the business of selling off-highway vehicles at wholesale or retail. - (8) "Division" means the Division of Parks and Recreation. - (9) "Low pressure tire" means any pneumatic tire six inches or more in width designed for use on wheels with rim diameter of 14 inches or less and utilizing an operating pressure of 10 pounds per square inch or less as recommended by the vehicle manufacturer. - (10) "Manufacturer" means a person engaged in the business of manufacturing off-highway vehicles. - (11) "Motorcycle" means every motor vehicle having a saddle for the use of the operator and designed to travel on not more than two tires. - (12) (a) "Motor vehicle" means every vehicle which is self propelled. - (b) "Motor vehicle" includes an off-highway vehicle. - (13) "Off-highway implement of husbandry" means every all-terrain type I vehicle, all-terrain type III, motorcycle, or snowmobile, that is used by the owner or his agent for agricultural operations. - (14) "Off-highway vehicle" means any snowmobile, all-terrain type I vehicle, all-terrain type II vehicle, allterrain type III, or motorcycle.